Why I love my work…

 Who am I?

-I am the founder of the Caring Safely online program which helps personal and professionals caregivers, from all over the world, avoid compassion fatigue and burnout.
+I am also the founder of the Caring Safely online program which helps personal and professionals caregivers, from all over the world, avoid compassion fatigue and burnout.

 My professional training…